 You need a financial selfie.
 Not a posed, glamour shot, but a realistic picture showing where you are now.
-With that information you have the basis for taking good decisions about how to clear your debts.
+With that information you will have the basis for making good decisions about how to clear your debts.

 The first thing is to get a Financial Summary which looks at your income, expenditure and debts.
 You don’t have to get all the numbers for the Financial Summary worked out at the start – it’s fine to use some guesses and you can then go back and make it more exact later on if you need to.

 The totals that come out from this will then help in exploring your likely debt solutions.
 You can work methodically through a set of flowcharts, or take the quicker approach of the debt solutions roadmap.